 Paul Smiths, Sullivan County

 This 4.7-mile loop is another one of the best hikes in the Catskills.
-It’s great for those who enjoy climbing long flat trails!
+It’s great for those who enjoy climbing long, flat trails!
 Ideal for those who prefer mild traffic, this trail is rated as moderate and offers plenty of scenic views.
-You’ll find plenty of beautiful wildflowers in the vicinity and you’ll pass through a number of young pine forests.
-If you love wide-open sceneries, river-side riding, abandoned trail lines, and bush trails, then this loop is perfect for you.
+You’ll find plenty of beautiful wildflowers in the vicinity and pass through some young pine forests.
+This loop is perfect if you love wide-open sceneries, river-side riding, abandoned trail lines, and bush trails.

 Things To Do Outdoors in Western Catskills (Delaware County) Plus the Best Places to Hike